-Foundation Community Grant applications are due annually on the second Friday after Labor Day.
+Foundation Community Grant applications are due annually on the last Friday of September.

 Community Grant Program

-Funding preference is member physician championed evidence-based health initiatives or pilot projects with measurable outcomes to increase health equity in Wisconsin such as but not limited to:
+Funding preference is for evidence-based health initiatives championed by member physicians or pilot projects with measurable outcomes to increase health equity in Wisconsin such as but not limited to:

 - Health Literacy